Economic and Political Overview

 Main Sectors of Industry

 The country’s industrial sector is small and is dependent on imported inputs such as refined oil and heavy equipment.
-A number of supply-side constraints, including insufficient infrastructure, lack of modern technology and corruption hamper productivity.
-The sector contributes to 27.1% of GDP, but employs only 6.5% of the workforce.
-The most important sectors are the processing of agricultural products, the manufacture of light consumer goods and textiles, and the production of beverages, electricity, and cement.
-Most industries are small, local firms with limited manufacturing added value, while the larger industries in the country are predominantly foreign owned.
-In 2022, the industry sector showed a strong recovery following the decline in industrial activity brought on by the pandemic, particularly in construction and manufacturing.
+A number of supply-side constraints, including insufficient infrastructure, lack of modern technology, and corruption, hamper productivity.
+The sector contributes to 25.8% of GDP but employs only 7.1% of the workforce.
+The most important subsectors are the processing of agricultural products, the manufacture of light consumer goods and textiles, and the production of beverages, electricity, and cement.
+Most industries are small, local firms with limited manufacturing added value, while the larger industries in the country are predominantly foreign-owned.
+The manufacturing sector as a whole accounts for 16% of GDP (World Bank).

-The services sector in Uganda represents 41.8% of GDP and employs 21.4% of the active population; however it is detached from primary sectors like agriculture and manufacturing, thus lacking the ability to spur economic growth.
-The ICT sector is one of Uganda’s fastest-growing sectors, recording double-digit growth over the last few years, largely driven by the telecommunications sector.
-In 2022, increased domestic demand boosted the services sector following the negative impacts that were felt during the initial phases of the pandemic, particularly in wholesale and retail trade, real estate, and education.
+The services sector in Uganda represents 42.5% of GDP and employs 27% of the active population; however, it is detached from primary sectors like agriculture and manufacturing, thus lacking the ability to spur economic growth.
+ICT is one of Uganda’s fastest-growing sectors, recording double-digit growth over the last few years, largely driven by the telecommunications sector.
+Concerning the tourism sector, available data indicates that international tourist arrivals jumped by 7.7% in 2024, climbing from 1,274,210 in 2023 to a remarkable 1,371,895 visitors.
+This surge in arrivals has led to a record-breaking revenue for the tourism sector, reaching USD 1.28 billion (+26% y-o-y), supported by extended visitor stays and greater tourist expenditure.

 Breakdown of Economic Activity By Sector Agriculture Industry Services